-What do Pace School Programs include?
+What do Pace School program’s include?

-Pace Approved Private School and Partial Hospitalization Program
+Pace School Based Partial Hospitalization Program, Churchill

-Extended School Year
+Extended School Year, Churchill

-What is an “Approved Private School” (APS)?
+What is an Approved Private School?

 What is a school-based “Partial Hospitalization Program”?

-Who attends Pace School?
+Who attends Pace?

 What characteristics distinguish the students at Pace School?